Muhammad-Owais-Warsi/envguard/README.md

-# envsafe : The End of Oops-I-Committed-My-.env
+# envguard : The End of Oops-I-Committed-My-.env

 A simple tool to protect your environment variables by ensuring `.env` files never get committed to Git.